arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 ### Building MVP

-As this is still new teritory for me, I've decided to build the script from the **MVP** (minimal viable product) and then scale it up, so I've created a simple, one side bone hierarchy like this:
+As this is still new territory for me, I've decided to build the script from the **MVP** (minimal viable product) and then scale it up, so I've created a simple, one side bone hierarchy like this:
 ```
 hips
 spine1